dwaynehbrown/ably-motosports-telemetry/demo/README.md

 ```

-First, run the UI:
+Then, run the UI:

 ```bash
 npm run dev

 ```

-then start the publishers
+Then, start the publishers

 ```bash
 npm run demo